Lisette-Ruiz/Big_Data_Managment_2020/Book's Questions/Book: Designing Data-Intensive Applications/Questions_4.md

 > For example, there could be a record for the "Greater Seattle Area" region, and all users who lived in that region could be linked to it.
 This enabled many-to-one and many-to-many relationships to be modeled.

 ***

+## 6. Describe if there is a query language paradigm for each specific use case and describe what you should consider before choosing one?

+No, it simply adapts to the need.
+Neither paradigm is better than the other; each has different strengths for software development.

+### Aspects to consider before choosing a query language paradigm:
+- The project requires greater precision and control.
+- Imperative query languages ​​work well.
+- If speed and productivity of the development process are more important, declarative languages ​​offer the flexibility to get results without much effort.

+***